Van Jones: Early career

+Non-profit organizations

 Ella Baker Center for Human Rights

 By 1996, Jones founded a new umbrella NGO, the Ella Baker Center for Human Rights.
 He operated out of "a closet-like office" within the space of Eva Paterson, executive director of the Lawyers' Committee, and used his personal computer.

 In 1996–1997, Jones and PoliceWatch led a campaign to gain the firing of officer Marc Andaya from the San Francisco Police Department.
 Andaya was accused of excessive force in the in-custody death in 1995 of Aaron Williams, an unarmed black man who fought on the street with several officers.
 There was community outrage about his death and pressure on the department to bring justice against Andaya, who witnesses saw kick Williams in the head.
 In the year after the incident, the press reported that Andaya had a record of incidents of misconduct in the 1980s.
 The San Francisco Chronicle reported in addition that Andaya was named in 10 complaints between 1983 and 1993, eight of them allegedly for misuse of physical force, when he was a policeman with the Oakland Police Department.
 Investigation revealed more brutality complaints in Oakland and two lawsuits against him; the San Francisco Police Commission voted to fire Andaya in June 1997 for falsifying his application to the department.

 In 1999 and 2000, Jones led a campaign to defeat Proposition 21, which would increase "penalties for a variety of violent crimes and required more juvenile offenders to be tried as adults."
 He worked to mobilize a student protest movement against the proposition; this effort made national headlines, but it ultimately imploded.
 He began to work for more solidarity and building broader alliances across politics and class to achieve goals.

 The proposition was passed by voters, part of a nationwide wave of states' increasing punishments for crimes.
 This has led to increasingly high rates of incarceration in the United States, especially of minorities.
 In 2001, Jones and the Ella Baker Center launched the "Books Not Bars" campaign.
 From 2001 to 2003, he led an effort to block the construction of a proposed "Super-Jail for Youth" in Oakland's Alameda County.
 Books Not Bars later launched a statewide campaign to transform California's juvenile justice system.

 During the 2003 California gubernatorial recall election, Jones served as Arianna Huffington's statewide grassroots director.